 There's no doubt that the Canon EOS R5 is going to be a game-changer.
 We were blown away by the camera's raw specs when we visited Canon UK for a first-hand look at the full-frame mirrorless camera, which delivers dizzying 8K RAW.

 Indeed, its other headline specifications are equally impressive.
-On top of the internal 8K RAW video, the Canon EOS R5 also boasts 20fps burst shooting with its electronic shutter, 16fps burst shooting mechanically, CFexpress support and 5-axis in-body image stabilization (IBIS).
+The Canon EOS R5 also boasts 20fps burst shooting with its electronic shutter, 12fps burst shooting mechanically, CFexpress support and 5-axis in-body image stabilization (IBIS).